Nagzlos123/Space-Adventure2/README.md

 - Grid Layout Groups,
 - Prefabs.

-The game also has mechanisms for selling and buying items.

-In system number 3, you can buy 3 chests (lootboxes) in the store:

-- the first chest costs 2000 credits and contains 4 random items,
-- the second chest costs 4000 credits and contains 6 random items,
-- the third chest costs 6,000 credits and contains 8 random items,

-Drawn items may be repeated multiple times.

-In system number 4
 Purchasing items is only possible if the shopping cart is present active.The basket consists of several important parts:
 1. A small information panel about your funds.